MRaySutt/SuttonEntropyAnalysisTool/README.md

 • Entropy-based echoes offer a novel probe: if echoes persist more clearly in Renyi or Shannon domains than in raw strain, it suggests the information retention may be encoded in statistical structure, not amplitude.

-### 7 Results
+### 6 Results

 After completing the analysis, rename any output files that do not already include the event ID and store them in a dedicated folder to preserve results.

-### 8 Note on Tsallis Entropy
+### 7 Note on Tsallis Entropy

-Tsallis entropy is a generalized, non-extensive entropy measure that behaves differently from Shannon and Renyi under certain statistical conditions.
-Its sensitivity to long-range correlation and heavy-tailed distributions can produce extreme or sparse values, especially in systems with low information density or limited dynamic range.
-In SEAT, this may manifest as arrays of near-constant values (e.g., -9999) where Tsallis fails to resolve fine-grained structure.
-This is NOT a bug, but rather a reflection of its unique mathematical behavior.
-Users are encouraged to interpret Tsallis results qualitatively unless domain-specific tuning is applied.
+Tsallis entropy may yield unexpectedly low values or flatline under certain conditions, particularly during quiet intervals.

+In some runs, normalized MI for Tsallis entropy has returned inf, which may indicate extreme sensitivity or an issue with normalization denominator approaching zero.
+These anomolies appear meaningful and may suggest deeper structure or artifacts within the data.
+Proceed thoughtfully and consider cross-validating with other entropy forms.

 ## Licensing